Never Look Away (2018 film): Critical reaction

-Ann Hornaday writing in The Washington Post wrote: "The title of "Never Look Away" is deliciously ironic: This is one of the most mesmerizing, compulsively watchable films in theaters right now."
-Leonard Maltin, who taught the film at his master class at USC Film School, wrote: "I urge you to see Never Look Away.
+Ann Hornaday of The Washington Post wrote: "The title of "Never Look Away" is deliciously ironic: This is one of the most mesmerizing, compulsively watchable films in theaters right now."
+Leonard Maltin, who showed the film to students in his master class at USC Film School, wrote: "I urge you to see Never Look Away.
 It is a rich and rewarding experience, and the three hours fly by."
-In Commentary magazine, in an article titled "The Greatness of Never Look Away – Triumphant", editor-in-chief John Podhoretz, compared Never Look Away favorably to David Lean's Doctor Zhivago and called it "the rare movie you actually wish were longer because it is so involving, heart-wrenching, and beautiful."
+In Commentary magazine, in an article titled "The Greatness of Never Look Away – Triumphant", John Podhoretz compared Never Look Away favorably to David Lean's Doctor Zhivago and called it "the rare movie you actually wish were longer because it is so involving, heart-wrenching, and beautiful."

-The novelist Kyle Smith, critic-at-large for the National Review, wrote in an article titled "A New Cinematic Masterpiece": "The German director Florian Henckel von Donnersmarck already has one of the best films of the century to his credit: 2007’s The Lives of Others.
+Kyle Smith, critic-at-large for the National Review, wrote in an article titled "A New Cinematic Masterpiece": "The German director Florian Henckel von Donnersmarck already has one of the best films of the century to his credit: 2007's The Lives of Others.
 His new one is, I think, even better.
-It may be the best German film I’ve ever seen.
+It may be the best German film I've ever seen.
 Never Look Away is the title."
 He went on to state: "It's about the biggest themes (art, war, love, death), it's emotionally overwhelming, its dialogue is lapidary, its musical score transporting.
 It's one of the best films of the decade."

-Dissenting voices include contrarian critic Armand White of the National Review and David Edelstein, writing for New York magazine's Vulture.com website.
+Dissenting voices included contrarian critic Armond White of the National Review, as well as David Edelstein of Vulture.
 Boyd van Hoeij wrote in The Hollywood Reporter that "the work's considerations of the intimate connection among being, art and life finally feel quite superficial."